Rbatistab/dopplekopf-cdk/docs/ARCHITECTURE_AND_DESIGN.md

 ## Backend

 [IN PROGRESS]
-BE is pretty straigtforward as it will have an ApiGateway, `<NAME>`, as apollo server for GraphQL
+BE is pretty straightforward as it will have an ApiGateway, `DoppelKopfApiGateway` that will route to individual operations.

 The operations will live in project [doppelkopf-rs](https://github.com/Rbatistab/doppelkopf-rs) which will follow a structure like this:
 ```
 ├── Cargo.lock
 ├── Cargo.toml
+├── crates/
+│   ├── other_backend_crates
+|   ...
+│   ├── operation1_lambda/
-├── operation1/
+|      ├── Cargo.toml
+|      └── src
+│          └── operation1_lambda_handler.rs
-├── operation2/
+│   ├── operation2_lambda/
-│   ├── Cargo.toml
+|      ├── Cargo.toml
-│   └── src
+|      └── src
-│       └── main.rs
+│          └── operation2_lambda_handler.rs
+|   ...
 ...
 └── target

 ```

 Operations are:
+1. `GET/get_cheat_sheet/sheet_id`: Retrieves a cheat.
 1. `POST/get_new_game_id`: Creates a new game and stores it on the database.
 Also will create a new UUID for the player creating the game and return it to the FE.
 (All UUIDs are Backend-generated).
 1. `POST/join_new_game/game_id`: Takes the `game_id` to add the user to the game (after player count validation)
 1. `POST/deal_cards/game_id`: Takes a `user_id` from the FE and the `game_id` to update the game state to a representation in which that player dealt the cards.
 1. `POST/make_announcement/game_id`: Takes a `user_id` from the FE and the `game_id` to update the game state to a representation of the player announcement
 1. `POST/play_trick/game_id`: Takes a `user_id` from the FE and the `game_id` to evaluate the rules from a representation of the play of the trick.
 Always will execute the rules against the card.
 If the move is valid it will update the game state
-1. **`GET/get_game_state`**: (Assumption that is possible) This operation has no lambda, the ApiGateway fetches the game state directly from S3.
+1. **`GET/get_game_state`**: (Assumption that is possible) This operation has no lambda, the ApiGateway fetches the game state directly from DDB.

 ## Events

 Once the FE get's notification it will make a call to `GET/get_game_state`.
 [IN PROGRESS]